reconhub/learn/content/post/practical-stegen.md

 We can get the risk ratio by using the `riskratio()` function from the *epitools* package.
-Here, we want to use Yates’ continuity correction and calculate Wald confidence intervals (more inforamtion about this can be found on the help page for `riskratio()` by typing `?riskratio` in your R console).
+Here, we want to use Yates’ continuity correction and calculate Wald confidence intervals (more information about this can be found on the help page for `riskratio()` by typing `?riskratio` in your R console).